Jun-Lizst/leo1234jv4/content/tooldevelopment/sleepyman.md

 #thumbnailImage: //example.com/image.jpg
 ---

-> SleepyR is a integrated app for automatic sleep staging analysis of EEG-EMG data.
+> SleepyBoy is a integrated app for automatic sleep staging analysis and visualization of EEG-EMG data.

 <!--more-->

-SleepyR supports several data file formats and provides several scoring aid including the detection of essential features of NREM and REM sleep such as spindles, K-complexes, slow waves, and REM.
+SleepyBoy supports several data file formats and provides several scoring aid including the detection of essential features of NREM and REM sleep such as spindles, K-complexes, slow waves, and REM.

-SleepyR was written in R, an easy-to-learn and high-level programming language widely used in the scientific community.